 Dr. Richard Clark received his Ph.D. from the State University of New York in criminal justice and came to John Carroll in 1995.
-His research interests include the operation of the criminal justice system, the death penalty, the study of forgiveness, and human rights.
+His research interests include the operation of the criminal justice system, the death penalty, the study of forgiveness, human rights and peace building.
 His teaching areas are mostly in the Criminology Track.
-In addition to over 20 publications, Dr. Clark has presented almost 70 papers at professional meetings.
+In addition to his numerous publications, Dr. Clark has presented over 50 papers at professional meetings.

 He regularly teaches the following courses: